• Home

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}

 Alexandra is the founder of the Grit Journals Blog and creator of the Morning Mindset journal.
-To expand her view of the world, she's traveled to over 30 countries and lived in 5 while working remotely as a marketer and teacher.
+To expand her view of the world, she's traveled to over 40 countries and lived in 5 of them while working remotely as a content marketer and teacher.

 Follow her at @alexandrakozma on Instagram